eatrocks/shell/readme.md

 * ~/repos/shell/config/vscode-settings.json for $HOME/Library/Application Support/Code/User/settings.json

-I did not run .osx, but lots of the the things in there look compelling.
+I did not run .macos, but lots of the the things in there look compelling.
-I also did not run .osx; there are locale specific informations, and I DO NOT want all of his changes.
+There are locale specific informations, and I DO NOT want all of his changes.
 So run the ones you want manually and add those to your setup.sh.

-When I was done, Terminal was still white.
-So...
+## Manual Terminal Tweaks

+This assumes dark mode in MacOS Mojave+
-For a black terminal...
-I copied the `Basic` profile and changed the.
-(This was for High Sierra.
-Changes pending for Maveriks wich introduced the dark mode)
+I copied the `Basic` profile and changed...

+In the text tab...
-* background to Lead
+* size to 16 (click the change button)
-* font to Magnesium
+* font to Magnesium (click the box to the left of "Text")
-* bold to Mercury
+* bold to Mercury (click the box to the left of "Bold Text")
-* size to 14
-* selection to Licorice
+* selection to Tungsten (click the box to the left of "Selection")
 * set this new profile to `Default` (click the `default` button in the list on the left)
-* check use bright colors for bold text

-For a silver and highly translucent window copy the `Silver Aero` profile and changed the

-* size to 14
-* selection to Lemon
-* set this new profile to `Default` (click the `default` button in the list on the left)
-* check use bright colors for bold text

-In the general tab I
+In the general tab...

 * set Terminal to start up to a new window with the profile I just configured
 * set new windows to open with the `Default Profile` in the `Default Working Directory`
-* new tabs to open with the `Default Profile` in the `Same Working Directory`

 ## Disable Device Enrollment Notification